-Policy Declaration Applicable Regulation Management and Progress 2022 Free Competition Zero tolerance for anti- competitive conduct Neither Credicorp nor its Subsidiaries has received a firm ruling in this regard Ley DS 030-2019 TUO - Repression of Anticompetitive Conduct Compliance guide issued by INDECOPI, the regulatory entity of the Anti-competitive Conduct Law.
+Neither Credicorp nor its Subsidiaries has received a firm ruling in this regard.
+Compliance guide issued by INDECOPI, the regulatory entity of the Anti-competitive Conduct Law.
 Credicorp has decided to adopt this standard to implement its compliance program for Peruvian subsidiaries.
-BCP has implemented 7 of the 8 actions in INDECOPI'S guide: (1) Commitment from Executive Management, (2) Naming of Com-pliance Officer, (3) Risk Management, (4) Controls and Protocols, (5) Training, (6) Monitoring andy (7) Complaint system.
-For 2022, will be conducting internal auditing.
 Commitment of Executive Management: CEOs at all of Credicorp's companies (local and foreign) as well as leaders in Human Development were trained by an external expert.
 In light of our role as an agent of change, BCP led training on Free Competition for all CEOs of banks in Peru with the assistance of an external expert.
 Training: Targeted training was imparted to commercial teams in wholesale banking and to the Pricing, IT Human Develop and IT Financial Services teams relative to free competition risks in the job market.
 Additionally, all of Credicorp's employees received online training on basic aspects of free competition.
 Monitoring: Current commercial strategies for the main financial products and services were reviewed to verify compliance with guidelines for competition and advise business lines regarding this matter.
-Work was conducted at Mibanco Peru to develop a risk matrix for Free Competition, which identified and assessed 13 risk scenar-ios, 2 of which were considered medium risk.
+Work was conducted at Mibanco Perú to develop a risk matrix for Free Competition, which identified and assessed 13 risk scenarios, 2 of which were considered medium risk.
 At Pacifico Seguros, we are working with an external expert to develop a free competition risk matrix for the company.
 Regulatory compliance Implement all regulations applicable to the subsidiaries utilizing international methodologies and standards New regulations and international rules that impact the company Main fronts for management: New regulations: in coordination with the business units, we identify, assign and assess regulatory obligations to ensure they are implemented in the company's processes within the timeframes set by regulations.
 Existing regulations: We use a risk-based focus (through scoring and differentiated drivers), which allows us to prioritize the regulations that will be assessed over the year.
 We have a Traditional Assessment methodology for processes that have a wider scope and a Self-assessment when we seek to empower the business through more participative analysis.
 Both allow us to identify and mitigate compliance risks and have a set of remediation plans at the ready if necessary.
 Sanctions: We use indicators to identify and manage sanctions paid at each entity.
 The objective is to implement corrective measures with impacted units to prevent sanctions down the line.
+Protection of personal data We value the trust that people show when entrusting us with their personal information and strive to correctly manage the same to forge closer ties Law N° 29733 Personal Data Protection GDPR General Regulation for data protection We implemented improvements in physical, semi-attendance and digital to channels to ensure that clients have provided due consent and in contract clauses, privacy policy and cookies policy.
+Guidelines were set to improve the quality of contact information that is gathered and guides and communications were disseminated to employees that manage client information to ensure adequate treatment.
+For more information, see section "Personal Data Protection" (annexes) Market conduct We improve the financial health of citizens by building relations based on transparency and Regulation on Market Conduct has increased significantly and as such, our efforts to implement Culture: